suite22/interactive-sugarscape/README.md

 > In 1995, they decided to conduct an experiment to see if they could grow an economy from scratch.
 Like biologists trying to cultivate life in vitro in a petri dish, Epstein and Axtell wanted to see if they could spark economic life _in silico_, in the simulated world of a computer.

 ## What is Sugarscape?
 The landscape or environment for the experiment is a 50x50 grid of cells containing one commodity - sugar.
-Agents were given rules to see if anything resenbmling the real world emerged from the system.
+Agents were given rules to see if anything resembling the real world emerged from the system.

-By adding simple rule based agent modeling Epstein and Axtell were able to observe
+By adding simple rule based agent modeling Epstein and Axtell were able to observe interesting patterns of emergent behaviour.

 I will be using their published book as the guide for recreating Sugarscape and hopefully creating interesting opportunities to interactively explore more questions along the way.